 - transfers from overseas funds.

-If you’re aged under 65 years, you’ll be able to bring forward two years of post-tax contributions and make a lump sum contribution of $300,000 in one financial year.
+If you’re aged under 65 years on 1 July of the financial year, you’ll be able to bring forward the next two years of post-tax contributions and make a lump sum contribution of $300,000 in one financial year.
 For instance, if you make a $300,000 contribution during the 2017/2018 financial year, you won't be allowed to make any further post-tax contributions until the 2020/2021 financial year.

 If you’re aged 65 years or over you cannot bring forward contributions.